Lyantonde District: Population

 In 1991, the national population census estimated the population of the district at about 53,100.
-During the next census in 2002, the population of Lyantonde District was estimated at about 66,000 with an annual population growth rate of 1.9%.
-In 2012 the district population was estimated at about 80,200.
+During the next census in 2002, the population of Lyantonde District was estimated at 66,000 with an annual population growth rate of 1.9%.
+In 2012 the district population was estimated at 80,200.

 Economic activities

 Agriculture being the major source of livelihood for the population in Lyantonde District.
 A variety of crops are grown in the district, both for subsistence and economic purposes.
 The crops grown include:

 Cattle are the main livestock kept by farmers in Lyantonde.
 It is estimated that there are 83,700 of cattle in the District.
 Other animals that are raised include goats, sheep, pigs and poultry.

 Community health

 The district has a heavy disease burden.
 The most prevalent challenges include: